aeyobd/dwarfs/thesis/introduction.md

 ![stellar mass halo mass relation](/Users/daniel/Library/Application Support/typora-user-images/image-20250715100059332.png)

 Figure: The stellar mass halo mass relation, where $v_{\rm max}$ is related to the halo mass.
 Taken from @fattahi2018.
+Right: the mass-concentration relation for NFW halos, but parameterized in terms of $r_{\rm max}$ and $v_{\rm max}$.
+Together, these plots represent the cosmologically expected properties of underlying dark matter halos in any dwarf galaxy.
+The velocity dispersion directly constrains the mass  contained within a half-light radius, so the underlying halo in $\Lambda$CDM is well-constrained.